 People are often a bit fuzzy on the respective definitions.
 Typically, most of the units listed in the MLS as condos are actually townhomes.
 True condos make up only about 20% of the whole sector.
 For the record, there is a difference in both ownership and design.
 Condos are typically units in a larger building – think apartment-like complex, such as Oak Creek Estados.
 One owns the space within the unit’s walls and an interest in the common area.
 You could have another unit above or below you.
 With a townhome, you own the ground underneath and the space above you.
 It could be a single level home or a two story, but you won’t have neighbors above or below – just next door beyond a common wall or two.
 If you have a patio or small yard, your townhome is a patio home.

 In any case, such homes remain a popular segment of the Sedona Real Estate Market.
-An interesting anomaly is that, currently, the active inventory of the Condo/Townhome Sector is about 12% of Single Family Residences, yet its closed sales are roughly 25 percent of SFR’s.
+An interesting anomaly is that, historically, the active inventory of the Condo/Townhome Sector is about 12% of Single Family Residences, yet its closed sales are roughly 25 percent of SFR’s.
 They sell well because they make ideal, affordable, low maintenance, turn-key second homes for the part-time residents, investors, and first-time home buyers as well as retirees.
 The one caveat is: be sure to take Home Owners Association fees into account and find out what they cover.
 They can range from $75 per month to well over $500.
 The higher fees generally come with such amenities as clubhouses, pools, tennis courts, and privacy gates.
 Some cover the cost of extensive exterior maintenance and insurance, others just common area landscaping.
 It’s a question of the sort of life-style you want or care to afford.
 Of course, that also applies to whether or not living in a condo/townhome community is for you in the first place.
 In any case, they have demonstrated strong investment value and are worth serious consideration.